xander2508/Notes/2. Enumeration/Other/~. 802.11 (WiFi)/Concepts/Vulnerabilities/Denial-of-Service/Rogue Access Point & Evil-Twin Attacks.md

 Despite comprehensive security awareness training, some users may fall prey to attacks like these.
 Fortunately, in the case of open network style evil-twin attacks, we can view most higher-level traffic in an unencrypted format.

+If we detect ARP requests emanating from a client device connected to the suspicious network, we would identify this as a potential compromise indicator.
+In such instances, we should record pertinent details about the client device to further our incident response efforts.

+1. `Its MAC address`
+2. `Its host name`

+Consequently, we might be able to instigate password resets and other reactive measures to prevent further infringement of our environment.